yagizerlc/protocol_yagiz_github/Day 6: Genomics.md

 micromamba deactivate
 ```

-### Classification of the Genomes
+### <code style="color : lightskyblue">Taxonomical Classification of The Assembled Genome</code>

-To classify the assembled genome, I used `GTDB-Tk`(Genome Taxonomy Database Toolkit).
+To classify the assembled genome, I used <code style="color : lightskyblue">GTDB-Tk</code> (Genome Taxonomy Database Toolkit).
 This provides taxonomic assignments based on GTDB.
 It identifies the position of the organism in the Tree of Life and determines the taxonomical identity of the organisms.

 ```bash